top of page

 • If your Protea is in a pot, be sure to monitor it daily, especially in warmer months when it may need watering almost every day.
 In cooler weather, once a week should be enough.

-How a protea grows
+How a Protea grows

 • New growth: Every year, Proteas produce fresh growth from the tips of their stems.
 You’ll easily spot this new growth by its lighter colour and softer texture, which contrasts with the older, woody stems.